sgmurphy/wordpress-plugins/honeypot/readme.txt

 = Will it block all the spam submission ? =

 Spam submission are either created by spam bot or by manual submission from users.
 Honeypot trap is for spam bots only.
 So there won't be submission from spam bots.
 So you get rid of around 98% of spam.
 And ya, it can block russian spam, chinese spam effectively.

-= Forms i am using is not supported.
-Can you help ? =

-Ya, Please write to us using <a href="https://forms.gle/VFhrQRtkjbwZ4Pbe9">https://forms.gle/VFhrQRtkjbwZ4Pbe9</a> and we will try to add anti spam protection support to it.

 = How can i verify that honeypot anti spam protection is enabled ? =